 "The handling of the ORBEA RISE is next level!
 Hardly any other eMTB is this much fun and so fast on the trail."
 E-MOUNTAINBIKE Magazine

-With the exception of the M20 model, you are also able to customise the colour and some of the components through Orbea's MyO portal.
+With the exception of the Rise M20 model, you can change specifications of nearly every major component to customise to your preferred setup and frame colour for each model through Orbea's MyO portal.

 |Rear Shock||Fox Float DPS Perf||